SEIR-7-06/installfest/unit2-installations.md

 nvm --version
 ```

 4. Finally we're ready to install Node.
-We want the latest LTS version.
+We want the latest LTS version (long term support version).
 To get it and use it, run these commands:

 ```bash
 nvm install --lts